 Treatments that your doctor may introduce

-· Medications, such as antidepressant may be prescribed
+- Medications, such as antidepressants may be prescribed

-· Get treatment immediately you spot the sign of depression and you will be able to stop it from aggravating.
+- Get treatment immediately after you spot the sign of depression and you will be able to stop it from aggravating.

-· Research recommends foods rich in folic acid (such as avocado and spinach) and omega-3 acids (such as salmon and tuna), could help to ease the symptoms of depression
+- Research recommends foods rich in folic acid (such as avocado and spinach) and omega-3 acids (such as salmon and tuna), which could help to ease the symptoms of depression

 In the African community, depression often goes undiagnosed and untreated and the symptoms are always different.
-We should have it at the back of our mind that everyone experiences depressive symptoms once
+We should have it at the back of our minds that everyone experiences depressive symptoms once

-In a lifetime, but when the symptoms increases, please do not take it slightly, seek help!
+In a lifetime, but when the symptoms increase, please do not take it lightly, seek help!